Birmingham Snow Hill railway station: Early history

 Old Snow Hill station in 1957.

-It was never intended to be the main station, but the railway was prevented from reaching its original intended terminus at Curzon Street; London and North Western Railway's engineer Robert Stephenson and solicitor Samuel Carter argued in Parliament that there would be safety risks in rival companies sharing the congested connection into their station.
-The original station was a simple temporary wooden structure, consisting of a large wooden shed covering the platforms.
+It was not originally intended to be the main station, but the railway was prevented from reaching its preferred terminus at Curzon Street; London and North Western Railway's engineer Robert Stephenson and solicitor Samuel Carter argued in Parliament that there would be safety risks in rival companies sharing the congested connection into their station.
+The original station at Snow Hill was a simple temporary wooden structure, consisting of a large wooden shed covering the platforms.
 In 1871 it was rebuilt, and replaced with a permanent structure.
 The 1871 station had two through platforms, and bay platforms at the Wolverhampton end, covered by an arched roof.
-Access to the station was from Livery Street from the side.
+Access to the station was from the side, in Livery Street.
 Trains from the south arrived through Snow Hill Tunnel, built by the cut-and-cover method, and in a cutting from Temple Row to Snow Hill.
 The cutting was roofed over in 1872 and the Great Western Arcade built on top.

-To cope with expanding traffic.
-Snow Hill station was rebuilt again on a much larger scale between 1906 and 1912.
-The new station building was intended to compete with New Street.
-The rebuilt station contained lavish facilities, such as a large booking hall with an arched glass roof, and lavish waiting rooms with oak bars.
-The main platform area was covered by a large glass and steel overall roof.
-It consisted of two large Island platforms, containing four through platforms, and four bay platforms for terminating trains at the northern end.
+To cope with expanding traffic, Snow Hill station was again rebuilt, on a much larger scale, between 1906 and 1912.
+This building was intended to compete with New Street, containing facilities, such as a large booking hall with an arched glass roof, and lavish waiting rooms with oak bars.
+The main platform area was covered by a glass and steel overall roof.
+It consisted of two large Island platforms, giving four through platform faces, and four bay platforms for terminating trains at the northern end.
 The through platforms were long enough to accommodate two trains at a time, and scissors crossings allowed trains to pull in front, or out from behind of other trains stood in a platform, effectively creating a 12 platform station.
 The line north from Snow Hill towards Hockley was quadrupled at the same time, however the cost of widening the twin track Snow Hill tunnel at the southern end was considered prohibitive.
-There was not enough capacity through the tunnel to accommodate all of the services, and so, as a solution, was built as an "overflow" station at the opposite end of the tunnel to take terminating local trains towards Leamington Spa and Stratford-upon-Avon.
-The Great Western Hotel was closed at the same time (as guests complained of being kept awake by goods trains running underneath) and converted into railway offices, and a passenger entrance was provided on Colmore Row, which became the station's main entrance.
+There was not enough capacity through the tunnel to accommodate all of the services, and so, as a solution, was built as an "overflow" station at the opposite end of the tunnel to take terminating local trains from Leamington Spa and Stratford-upon-Avon.
+The Great Western Hotel was closed at the same time (as hotel guests complained of being kept awake by goods trains running underneath) and converted into railway offices, and a passenger entrance was provided on Colmore Row, which became the station's main entrance.

 Historic services

 The old station's arched glass booking hall in 1914.

-At its height, many trains that now run into New Street station ran into Snow Hill, along with some that no longer run.
-Services included:
+At its height, many services that now run into New Street station ran into Snow Hill, along with some that no longer operate.
+They included: